HLT-HITSZ/MGF/README.md

 # MGF
-Argument Pair Extraction with Mutual Guidance and Inter-sentence Relation Graph EMNLP 2021
+Argument Pair Extraction with Mutual Guidance and Inter-sentence Relation Graph, EMNLP 2021

 Code will be available soon.